RGuilhem/kfs/README.md

 # Roadmap
 ## Current TODO list
-- Create tools to print kernel stack
+- Create tools to print kernel stack (see in kernelmain how to retrive the stack address)
-- Error handling framework

 ## kfs-1
 ### Mandatory part